 We are actively engaged in a free and responsible search for truth and meaning.

 Given our commitment to freedom of belief, our members perhaps unsurprisingly hold a range of theological views.
 We have folks who believe in god, folks who believe in the goddess, folks who aren’t sure about the great mystery that is the universe, and folks who are firmly atheist.
 Some of us believe that when we die we just go into the ground, or get cremated, and that’s it.
 Others believe our souls rejoin the great collective spirit, others of us believe in heaven, some of us believe in reincarnation, and more.
-Our members identify their particular viewpoints in various ways, whether that be religious humanist, Pagan, Jewish, secular humanist, Christian, Hindu, Buddhist… or simply “Unitarian Universalist.”
+Our members identify their particular viewpoints in various ways, whether that be religious humanist, Pagan, Jewish, secular humanist, Christian, Hindu, Muslim, Buddhist… or simply “Unitarian Universalist.”

 We embrace the use of reason and science on our free and responsible search for truth and meaning – indeed, the Six Sources we draw upon (see below) offer a rich foundation for our ethical, spiritual and religious journeys.
 Along with reason, our mission statement calling us to be continually exploring our faith.
 We define faith as the process of finding and making meaning out of our lives and the world, understanding that we all find and make meaning in different ways.
 We don’t view faith and reason as opposites, but instead as symbiotic partners on our religious journeys.
 While acknowledgment of and respect for each individual’s beliefs is of high importance to us, we also recognize and value the power and importance of religious community.
 Our lives together are enriched as much by our differences as by what we hold in common.